Image courtesy of Roku

 What is MHL and what devices have it?

-Mobile High-definition Link (MHL) is a new interface that allows you to connect mobile and portable devices to a television via an MHL-enabled port.
+Mobile High-definition Link (MHL) is a relatively new interface, rolled out in 2011, that allows you to connect mobile and portable devices to a television via an MHL-enabled port.
 The standard is being developed and licensed by the MHL Consortium, a collection of electronics manufacturers started by Sony, Toshiba, Samsung, Nokia and Silicon Image (the creator of the technology).
 A wide number of additional electronics manufacturers have signed on as adopters.

 The MHL port has the same form as an HDMI port, but it isn't HDMI.
 HDMI is High-Definition Multimedia Interface, a standard connector included on most new TVs, which allows for uncompressed high-definition digital video and multi-channel audio via a single cable.
 MHL also allows for the same quality of video and audio input, and uses the same physical end-connector, but it's a different technology that uses five wires or pins to transmit high-def video and audio from a device to your TV while at the same time sending power back to the device.